TorchLean

 That script builds the API docs with equation rendering disabled, rebuilds the Verso guide (from the blueprint/ package), and installs the homepage bundle.

-For more runnable demos, see Example Walkthroughs.
+For more runnable examples, see Example Walkthroughs.
 For what verify subcommands do internally, see Verification.